 Brief Description of the Course

-The award is split into 4 sections, Physical Skills, Volunteering and Expedition.
+The award is split into 4 sections; Physical, Skills, Volunteering and Expedition.

 For the volunteering section, pupils must commit to helping others in the local community, whether that is at an old peoples home, coaching football to youngsters, supporting peers in school or making Christmas decorations for a local church, pupils must commit to helping those in need.

-The programme can be full of activities and projects that will be both enjoyable and challenging, where you will make new friends and give something back to the community.
-You will gain a lot of new skills and develop existing ones, and make memories to last a lifetime, and best of all, the Duke of Edinburgh award looks great on your CV when applying for Sixth Form, College, University or for a job!
+The programme will be full of activities and projects that will be both enjoyable and challenging, where you will make new friends and give something back to the community.
+You will gain a lot of new skills and develop existing ones, and make memories to last a lifetime, and best of all, the Duke of Edinburgh award looks great on your CV when applying for Sixth Form, College, University or a job!